MatanRubin/Cinfra/README.md

 # Cinfra
-Commonly used C infrastructure, written for educational purposes
+Commonly used C infrastructure, written for educational purposes.
+This library will contain wrappers, macros and some common data structures.